fragglet/ipxbox/BRIDGE-HOWTO.md

 `ipxbox` by default just acts as a forwarding server between DOSbox clients, but it can be configured to bridge to a real network.
-What this means is that any clients connected to the server will also be connected to your network - similar to a VPN (unlike a VPN, it's not granting complete access to your entire network, only the IPX protocol).
+What this means is that any clients connected to the server will also be connected to that network - similar to a VPN (unlike a VPN, it's not granting complete access to your entire network, only to things that use the IPX protocol, and nowadays few things do).
 If you have retro computers you can use this as a method to play online with other people, by having them connect to your `ipxbox` server.

-**First, a word of warning**: the DOSBox IPX protocol is completely insecure.
+**First, a word of warning**: DOSBox's IPX protocol is completely insecure.
 There's no encryption or authentication supported.
-For this reason, by default ipxbox blocks the IPX ports associated with Windows filesharing.
+For this reason, by default ipxbox blocks the IPX sockets associated with Windows file sharing.
 There's not a lot of damage you can do with the IPX protocol nowadays but there's still the possibility that if you use this on a public server, you might be exposing something on your network that you don't intend to.